Legal Marijuana's Pivot From Canada To US, Beyond Is Accelerating

 "People are just starting to look at hemp and gathering that data.
 In the U.S. market, marijuana remains illegal at the federal level.
 But hemp, especially with the 2018 Farm Bill, is wide open to full-blown commercial development," Johnson said.

-Cormark's Avanessy cautioned investors against jumping onto the hemp bandwagon before they do their homework.
+Avanessy cautioned investors against jumping onto the hemp bandwagon before they do their homework.

 He distinguished between industrial hemp, which will inevitably become commodified, and hemp brands that have the most appeal for investors, especially as pure-play hemp companies look to become takeover targets.